Oman at the Olympics

-Oman has competed in 8 Summer Olympic Games.
+Oman has competed in eleven Summer Olympic Games.
 They have never competed in the Winter Olympic Games.
 No Omani athlete has won an Olympic medal.

 The Oman Olympic Committee was formed and recognized in 1982.

+At the first Summer Youth Games in Singapore in 2010, two young people, a boy and a girl, competed in athletics and equestrian sports.
+A medal that is not included in Oman's medal tally was won by show jumper Sultan al-Tooqi, who won the silver medal with his horse Joondooree Farms Damiro in the mixed Australasia team.

+In 2014 in Nanjing, three young people, two boys and a girl, took part in athletics and beach volleyball.